-Except as to the HBA's FDC which shall apply its own rules, all proceedings -- regardless of the arbitral organization or arbitrator actually hearing the dispute -- shall be wholly-conducted physically and in person in Houston, Texas applying Texas substantive law pursuant to the Commercial Arbitration Rules (and not the rules for Large, Complex Commercial Cases) of the American Arbitration Association (AAA) then in effect, whose Expedited Procedures (with a four month, time limited jurisdiction, measured from the date of filing of an arbitration demand) shall apply regardless of the monetary size of the dispute or the number of parties to the proceeding, with only a single arbitrator hearing the disputes, claims or controversies, again all regardless of the organization sponsoring the arbitration in question.
+The arbitral organization or arbitrator actually hearing the dispute shall be wholly-conducted physically and in person in Houston, Texas applying Texas substantive law pursuant to the Commercial Arbitration Rules (and not the rules for Large, Complex Commercial Cases) of the American Arbitration Association (AAA) then in effect, whose Expedited Procedures (with a four month, time limited jurisdiction, measured from the date of filing of an arbitration demand) shall apply regardless of the monetary size of the dispute or the number of parties to the proceeding, with only a single arbitrator hearing the disputes, claims, counterclaims or controversies, again all regardless of the organization sponsoring the arbitration in question.
 The parties agree that there shall be no class arbitrations regarding any controversies, disputes, claims or counterclaims whatsoever and that the incorporation of the AAA’s commercial rules does not incorporate by reference or otherwise the AAA’s Supplementary Rules for Class Arbitrations, which the parties expressly reject.
 This arbitration agreement and the called for single proceeding modifies the AAA arbitration rules regarding, inter alia, the selection of the arbitrator and the administration of the arbitration in that: (1) either party may directly appoint the single arbitrator or the arbitral association who/which shall proceed to resolve all disputes, controversies, claims and counterclaims in a single proceeding, provided that the arbitrator is qualified, experienced, recognized, impartial and neutral; (2) the AAA is not required to administer and shall not administer the arbitration; and (3) any qualified, experienced, recognized, impartial and neutral arbitrator himself/herself or arbitral association may administer the arbitration.
-Subject to a court’s review of an arbitrator's having acquired the appropriate jurisdiction so as to comply with this agreement and its terms in any award, the arbitrator or arbitral association appointed to resolve the dispute: (i) shall have the sole and exclusive ability to rule on the arbitrator's appointment, including, but not limited to, disputes or challenges of bias and neutrality, subject to court review as to neutrality and the other qualifications hereof; and (ii) shall consolidate all disputes before this single Arbitrator, provided no class or collective actions or joinder of unaffiliated parties shall be allowed and that consolidation of related proceedings with the same or affiliated parties is required.
+Subject to a court’s review of an arbitrator's having acquired the appropriate jurisdiction so as to comply with this agreement and its terms in any award, the arbitrator or arbitral association then properly appointed to resolve the dispute: (i) shall have the sole and exclusive ability to rule on the arbitrator's appointment, including, but not limited to, disputes or challenges of bias and neutrality, also subject to court review as to neutrality and the other qualifications and limitations set forth herein; and (ii) shall consolidate all controversies, disputes, claims and counterclaims before this single Arbitrator, provided no class or collective actions or joinder of unaffiliated parties shall be allowed and that consolidation of related proceedings with the same or affiliated parties is required.
 You agree and acknowledge the limitation of liability provided shall be enforced in all situations, being that the parties agree and the arbitrator shall enforce that the maximum liability of Capstone (aggregated with any related proceeding) and/or its affiliates (in the aggregate and combined with its service providers and its affiliates) as the lesser of: (i) fees earned by Capstone for work performed on Your behalf (such being net of its third party costs) over a calendar year of the captive's operations; or (ii) $100,000.00.
 Further, as a form of liquidated damages and as an absolute cap or limitation on all amounts sought or awarded, amount sought or awarded shall be further limited to amounts actually incurred and shall exclude in all situations punitive or enhanced damages.
 Each party hereto shall indemnify the other parties for any claim to the contrary.
-Further, the arbitrator in all instances shall be required to enforce the contractual terms of this agreement, including (but not limited to) its four-month jurisdictional time limitation and limitation of liability, and the arbitrator shall lack authority and power to do otherwise.
-Additionally, the arbitration proceedings and the decision of the arbitrator will be confidential.
+Further, the arbitrator in all instances shall be required to enforce the contractual terms of this agreement, including (but not limited to) its four-month jurisdictional time limitation and limitation of liability, and the arbitrator shall lack authority, jurisdiction and power to do otherwise.
+Additionally, the arbitration proceeding shall remain confidential.
 As a condition of serving, an arbitrator shall have at least twenty years of non-judicial experience as a practicing, Texas-licensed lawyer who additionally devotes (and over the last five years has devoted) at least half of his/her full-time effort to arbitration and mediation matters as an ADR advocate or as an arbitrator or mediator.
 To comply with the arbitrator-selection process of this dispute resolution provision, any party initiating an arbitration must select an arbitrator that meets these qualifications and to ensure that an arbitrator selected by any arbitral organization similarly meets these qualifications.
 An arbitrator who does not meet these qualifications shall have no power or jurisdiction to serve as the arbitrator or to render any rulings.
 Any rulings that purport to resolve controversies, disputes, claims or counterclaims between the parties issued by an arbitrator who does not meet these qualifications shall be unenforceable and void.
 No tolling, staying or other delays in or extension of the four month jurisdictional time limit shall occur or be allowed, all of such in furtherance of the parties' agreement to resolve disputes on an accelerated and cost efficient basis.

 If the first arbitrator or arbitral organization which receives a written demand for arbitration of the dispute does not complete the single arbitration to finality within four months of receiving the written demand, any party then may file another written demand for arbitration of the dispute within thirty days of the end of the four-month period, with another qualified, experienced, recognized, impartial, neutral, arbitrator or arbitral association, with the prior arbitrator or arbitral association then being immediately divested of jurisdiction, and the replacement arbitrator or arbitral association being required to render a final award within four months of the new, written demand being filed with the replacement arbitrator or arbitral organization.
 The replacement arbitrator shall not be the original arbitrator.
-Additionally, the parties agree that the dispute resolution process and procedures set forth above concerning the first (non-HBA FDC) arbitration demand, shall apply to every subsequent arbitration.
-We look forward to working with you.
+Additionally, the parties agree that the dispute resolution process and procedures set forth above concerning the first arbitration demand, shall apply to every subsequent arbitration.